 Background information: Kangaroo’s are members of the marsupial group of mammals and they have many unique characteristics.
 They are exclusively herbivorous and one of their defining features is the pouch in which they raise their young.
 The kangaroo is also unique in that it can raise three joeys simultaneously.
-They can support one at foot (ie. Out of the pouch but still needing milk), one in the pouch and one in the womb.
+They can support one at foot (ie. out of the pouch but still needing milk), one in the pouch and one in a uterus (before being born).
 During this time, she can produce three unique kinds of milk to suit the needs of each joey!

 Using images and a literacy approach, students will independently work through the activities.
 They will view images that they can interpret to piece together the stages in the kangaroo’s lifecycle.

 Year Level: 3 – 4